Skip to main content

 2. The caller authorizes up to that amount via Permit2

-3. Your handler runs and sets X-402-Settle-Amount to the actual cost (in atomic USDC — 6 decimals, e.g. "500" = $0.0005)
+3. Your handler runs and sets X-402-Settle-Amount to the actual cost, in the configured token's atomic units (6 decimals for USDC, e.g. "500" = $0.0005)

 4. The router settles only the actual amount on-chain